matinnuhamunada/hpc101/docs/source/tutorial/session0/ssh.rst

     * **Time:** 30 min

     #.
 Learn how to use SSH for secure remote access.
     #.
-Learn how to copy files using SCP.
-    #.
 Understand the basics of SSH keys for authentication.

 SSH and SCP
 ^^^^^^^^^^^^
 SSH (Secure Shell) is a protocol used to securely connect to remote systems over a network.
-SCP (Secure Copy Protocol) is used to securely transfer files between systems.
-Here are some basic commands to get started with SSH and SCP:

 .. list-table:: Basic SSH and SCP Commands